Mickey Welch: Later career

-On September 10, 1889, he is credited as having become the first pinch hitter in major league history; he batted for Hank O'Day and struck out.
-Conventional wisdom indicates that this must have been an injury situation since a rule allowing pinch hitters in non-injury situations was not instituted until 1892.
+Some credit Welch with becoming the first pinch hitter in major league history when he batted for Hank O'Day and struck out on September 10, 1889.
+However, a rule allowing pinch hitters in non-injury situations was not instituted until 1892.
 The first pinch-hitter under that rule is generally agreed to be Jack Doyle‚ on June 7‚ 1892.

 The Giants won the 1889 World Series, but morale was low on the club.
 Relationships had become strained between players and owners across the league.
 The league was planning to implement a system of player ratings which would be used to determine player salaries.
 Welch and the other members of the Brotherhood were outraged by such a system and they began to plan a new baseball league, inviting players to join even if they were not Brotherhood members.
 The new eight-team league became known as the Players' League.

 Before the Players' League began its season in 1890, Welch realized that he was coming to the end of his playing career.
 Saying that he was in baseball to earn money, Welch agreed to re-sign with the Giants on a three-year contract.
 Welch said that he had been willing to accept $2,000 less to play in the Players' League, but that deal fell through when the league could only guarantee one year of salary.
 He met with sharp criticism from Jim O'Rourke and other Brotherhood members, but the Players' League lasted only one season.

 On April 24, 1890, with the score tied at 2 in the 7th inning between his Giants and the Boston Beaneaters‚ Welch got into an argument with umpire McDermott, an argument that resulted in the umpire declaring the game forfeited to host Boston.
 With Welch and Keefe still on the same club, the 1891 New York Giants had two 300-game winners.
 Until the 1980s, this was the only time that a major league team featured two pitchers with 300 wins each.

 After one start in the 1892 season, Welch was sent to the minor leagues, earning a 16–14 record and a 0.87 ERA for the Eastern League's Troy Trojans.
 He retired from baseball after the season, having compiled 307 victories, 210 losses, 1850 strikeouts and a career 2.71 ERA.
 As of 2015, Welch ranks third on the all-time list of career wild pitches.
 He had unique hitting skills for a pitcher, finishing his career with a .224 batting average, 93 doubles, 16 triples and 12 home runs.
 In addition to his 607 games pitched, Welch made 59 career appearances as an outfielder.

 Welch attributed his durability to his ability to get hitters out with slower pitches.
 His main offerings to hitters were a curveball and a screwball.